ruggiero/arve/README.md

     r: reset everything
     right click: recenter image

-You don't have to know what each key does, just note the pattern they make on the keyboard and randomly press them to find out what they do.
+You don't have to memorize the keys, just note the pattern they make on the keyboard and try one by one to find out what which pair does.

 ## Compilation